kazkojima/colorlight-i5-tips/README.md

 ## Quick start

+See [Tom Verbeure's great article](https://tomverbeure.github.io/2021/01/22/The-Colorlight-i5-as-FPGA-development-board.html) first.
+It's a complete guide for the board and its environment ATM.

-See [get-start](https://github.com/wuxx/Colorlight-FPGA-Projects/blob/master/get-start.md) of the above original site.
+See also [get-start](https://github.com/wuxx/Colorlight-FPGA-Projects/blob/master/get-start.md) of the above original site.
 The board has the CMSIS-DAP link for debug and serial port.
 The site gives the "dapprog" which is a wrapper script of OpenOCD for convenience.

 ```
 $ ./dapprog xxx.svf # Configure with xxx.svf
 $ ./dapprog xxx.bit # Write configuration to the flash
 ```

 though the 2nd one fails because the flash is protected in shipping.
 See SPIFLASH below.
+If you follows the Tom's article, this problem can be avoided with "ecpdap".

 ## LiteX